Adapt vs Viktor (2026)

 Pros

-• Executes tasks end-to-end in a persistent cloud environment -- Viktor queries Salesforce, Stripe, Google Ads, and GitHub in one run and delivers a finished PDF or dashboard, not text to copy-paste
+- ✓Executes tasks end-to-end in a persistent cloud computer: Viktor queries Salesforce, Stripe, Google Ads, and GitHub in one run and delivers a finished PDF or dashboard, not text to copy-paste into another tool.

-• Lives natively in Slack and Microsoft Teams -- teams interact with Viktor like any colleague via @mention, with no separate interface or workflow to adopt
+- ✓Lives natively in Slack and Microsoft Teams: teams interact with Viktor like any colleague via @mention, with no separate interface or workflow to adopt, now one-click installable from the official Slack App Directory after full Slack approval.

 Limitations

-• Credit-based pricing creates uncertainty for heavy users -- teams running many scheduled tasks or complex multi-tool queries need to monitor credit consumption carefully until predictable usage patterns emerge
+- ⚠Credit-based pricing creates spend uncertainty for heavy users: teams running many scheduled tasks or complex multi-tool queries monitor credit consumption carefully, with real-world spend ranging from $150 to $400 per month above the $50 headline Team plan rate.

 Frequently asked questions